Model Cities Program: Specific cities

 Smithville, Tennessee, the smallest city to receive such funding, is an example of a city that benefited from the Model Cities Project.
 Congressman Joe L. Evins secured his hometown's inclusion in the project.
 Several buildings in downtown Smithville, such as the Dekalb County Court House and the Smithville City Hall, were built from funds from the Model Cities Project.
-They are still in use as of 2014 and make up a good portion of the downtown landscape.
+They are still in use as of 2014, and make up a good portion of the city's downtown landscape.

 Pikeville, Kentucky was the location of one of the biggest Model Cities projects.
 The Pikeville Cut-Through is 1,300 ft wide, 3,700 ft long, and 523 ft deep.
-The project was completed in 1987 following 14 years of work at a cost of $77.6 million.
+The project was completed in 1987 following 14 years of work for a total cost of $77.6 million.
 The cut-through provides a path for a four-lane highway, a CSX railroad line, and the Levisa Fork of the Big Sandy River, which snaked through the downtown area, to eliminate almost yearly flooding.
 The river bed then was reclaimed by depositing fill from the cut-through into the old riverbed, significantly increasing the available space for development within the city.

 McAlester, Oklahoma, represented by Speaker of the House Carl Albert, was another Model Cities site.
 There, the program was instrumental in acquiring the land for a regional hospital, among other projects.

 Detroit, Michigan was one of the largest Model Cities projects.
-Mayor Jerome P Cavanaugh (1962–69) was the only elected official to serve on Johnson's task force.
+Mayor Jerome P Cavanaugh was the only elected official to serve on President Johnson's task force.
 Detroit received widespread acclaim for its leadership in the program, which used $490 million to try to turn a 9 sqmi section of the city (with 134,000 inhabitants) into a model city.